Eclipse-Studios/backpacks/README.md

   <p>

 Here are all the settings the datapack currently has:
-- Blaclisted Items (defaults to true): Makes so a list of items can't enter backpacks, the list is composed of `Backpacks` and `non-empty Shulker Boxes` by default.
+- Blacklisted Items (defaults to true): Makes so a list of items can't enter backpacks, the list is composed of `Backpacks` and `non-empty Shulker Boxes` by default.

 <details>
   <summary>